luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

 #### Column store
 * Why might one expect cache utilization to be better with a column store than a traditional row store?
 For what kind of query do you expect this to be important?
+    * because column store does much better in **select** partial data, while row store tends to load all the data.
+Better cache utilization would improve cache hit more obviously under column store
+    * querys that select partial attributes
 * Some row-store advocates, when they first hear of column stores, say: “This is silly.
 Suppose I have a table R(A, B, C, D).
 To simulate a column store on my row store, all I need to do is maintain materialized views on each column.
-That is, I store the materialized view R_A(A), R_B(B), R_C(C), and R_D(D).
+That is, I store the materialized view **R_A(A), R_B(B), R_C(C), and R_D(D)**.
 The meaning here is that R_A(A) is the projection of R onto column A (with duplicates retained.).
 Then when evaluating a query, I use these projections instead of the original table.”
 Explain why this “simulated column store” will likely not perform as fast as a true column store.
+    * simulate column store could be done in 2 ways with different difficulty:
+        * vertically partitioned
+            * total tuple size would be huge
+            * could not simulate the same horizontal partition as column store since VP tables do not contain foreign key of other table
+        * indexes on all columns
+            * materialized view holds the row_id set as the clue to reconstruct the result table
+            * the reconstruction could be slow
+    * true column store support compression and multiple projection which would speed up

 #### Map Reduce vs Parallel RDBMS
 * 3 reasons why parallel DBMS being more efficient